juxor/afaq/markdown/biblio.md

 Read, Herbert, **Anarchy and Order: essays in politics**, Faber and Faber Ltd, London, 1954.

 **A One-Man Manifesto and other writings from Freedom Press**, Freedom Press, London, 1994.

 Richards, Vernon, **Lessons of the Spanish Revolution**, 3rd Edition, Freedom Press, London, 1983.

 **The Impossibilities of Social Democracy**, Freedom Press, London, 1978.

 Richards, Vernon (ed.), **Neither Nationalisation nor Privatisation:
 Selections from the Anarchist Journal Freedom 1945-1950**, Freedom Press, London, 1989.

 **Spain 1936-39 Social revolution and Counter Revolution: Selections from the Anarchist fortnightly Spain and the World**, Freedom Press, London, 1990.

 **Why Work?
 Arguments for the Leisure Society**, Freedom Press, London, 1997.

-**The May Days in Barcelona**, Freedom Press, London, 1987\.
+**The May Days in Barcelona**, Freedom Press, London, 1987.

 **World War - Cold War: Selections from the Anarchist Journals War Commentary and Freedom, 1939-1950**, Freedom Press, London, 1989.

 **The Left and World War II: Selections from the Anarchist Journal War Commentary 1939-1943**, Freedom Press, London, 1989.

 Rocker, Rudolf, **Anarcho-Syndicalism: Theory and Practice**, AK Press, Edinburgh/Oakland, 2004.

 **Anarcho-Syndicalism**, Phoenix Press, London, 1988.

-**Nationalism and Culture**, Michael E. Coughlin, Minnesota, 1978\.
+**Nationalism and Culture**, Michael E. Coughlin, Minnesota, 1978.

 **The London Years**, Five Leaves Publications/AK Press, Nottingham/Oakland, 2005.

-**The Tragedy of Spain**, ASP, London & Doncaster, 1986.
+**The Tragedy of Spain**, ASP, London &amp; Doncaster, 1986.

-**Anarchism and Sovietism**, available at: http://flag.blackened.net/rocker/soviet.htm
+**Anarchism and Sovietism**, available at: <http://flag.blackened.net/rocker/soviet.htm>

-**Marx and Anarchism**, available at: http://flag.blackened.net/rocker/marx.htm
+**Marx and Anarchism**, available at: <http://flag.blackened.net/rocker/marx.htm>

 **Pioneers of American Freedom: Origin of Liberal and Radical Thought in America**, Rocker Publications Committee, Los Angeles, 1949.

-Root & Branch (ed.), **Root & Branch: The Rise of the Workers Movements**, Fawcett Publications, Greenwich, Conn., 1975.
+Root &amp; Branch (ed.), **Root &amp; Branch: The Rise of the Workers Movements**, Fawcett Publications, Greenwich, Conn., 1975.

 Rooum, Donald, **What is Anarchism?
 An Introduction**, Freedom Press, London, 1992.